Six key March For Our Lives moments

 Signs carried by protesters included strong messages criticising lawmakers who oppose tougher laws, with many also attacking the National Rifle Association (NRA), the powerful US gun lobby.

-Others included powerful statements that highlighted the need for a rethink on current gun control laws and the sort of devastation that certain types of automatic weapons can inflict.
+Others included powerful statements that highlighted the need for a rethink on current gun control laws and the sort of devastation that certain types of semi-automatic weapons can inflict.

 There were also signs that carried humour and impact in equal measure.